-The referendum may introduce significant uncertainties and instability in the financial markets as the U.K. negotiates its exit from the EU.
-The outcome of negotiations remains uncertain.
-U.K. businesses are increasingly preparing for a disorderly Brexit, and the consequences for European and U.K. businesses could be severe.
-The Fund will face risks associated with the potential uncertainty and consequences that may follow Brexit, including with respect to volatility in exchange rates and interest rates.
-Brexit could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
-Brexit also could lead to legal uncertainty and politically divergent national laws and regulations as a new relationship between the U.K. and EU is defined and the U.K. determines which EU laws to replace or replicate.
-Any of these effects of Brexit could adversely affect any of the companies to which the Fund has exposure and any other assets in which the Fund invests.
-The political, economic and legal consequences of Brexit are not yet known.
-In the short term, financial markets may experience heightened volatility, particularly those in the U.K. and Europe, but possibly worldwide.
+The EU also faces a significant threat from member states leaving the EU.
+On January 31, 2020, the United Kingdom (the "U.K.") formally withdrew from the EU, which withdrawal is commonly referred to as "Brexit."
+The future relationship between the U.K. and the EU remains unresolved and is subject to negotiation during an 11-month transition period ending December 31, 2020.
+During the transition period, although the U.K. will no longer be a member state of the EU, it will remain subject to EU law and regulations as if it were still a member state.
+It is unclear what the potential outcome and/or ramifications of the negotiations may be, and the consequences for European and U.K. businesses could be severe.
+The Funds face risks associated with the uncertainty and consequences following Brexit, including with respect to volatility in exchange rates and interest rates.
+Brexit could adversely affect European or worldwide political, regulatory, economic or market conditions, and could contribute to instability in global political institutions, regulatory agencies and financial markets.
+Brexit also could lead to legal uncertainty and politically divergent national laws and regulations as the new relationship between the U.K. and EU is defined, and the U.K. determines which EU laws to replace or replicate.
+Any effects of Brexit could adversely affect any of the companies to which the Funds have exposure and any other assets in which the Funds invest.
+In the short-term, financial markets may experience heightened volatility, particularly those in the U.K. and Europe, but possibly worldwide.
 The U.K. may be less stable than it has been in recent years, and investments in the U.K. may be difficult to value, or subject to greater or more frequent rises and falls in value.
-In the longer term, there is likely to be a period of significant political, regulatory and commercial uncertainty as the U.K. seeks to negotiate its long-term exit from the EU.
+In the longer-term, there is likely to be a period of significant political, regulatory and commercial uncertainty as the U.K. seeks to negotiate its long-term exit from the EU.